LASP-Libera/libera_utils/doc/source/custom-pages/developer-reference/build_release.md

    git push origin X.Y.Z
    ```

-6. Checkout the tag you just created (ensures proper behavior of setuptools_scm) and build the package (see below).
+6. Checkout the tag you just created (ensures the correct version is recorded in the build artifacts) and build the
+   package (see below).
    Check that the version of the built artifacts is as you expect (should match the version git tag).

 7. Optionally distribute the artifacts to PyPI/Nexus if desired (see below).